ICTC Digital Youth Ambassadors

 Who is eligible to apply?

-You must be 18-29 years old, living in Canada, and either 3+ years into your post-secondary studies or have graduated within the last 5 years from an accredited Canadian post-secondary institution.
-You must be willing and able to commit to serving as a Digital Youth Ambassador for a twelve-month term.
-Current part or full-time federal government employees are ineligible to serve as Ambassadors.
+You must be 18–29 years old, living in Canada, and either 3+ years into your post-secondary studies or have graduated within the last 5 years from an accredited Canadian post-secondary institution.
+You must also be a Canadian Citizen, Permanent Resident, or a Protected Person as defined by the Immigration and Refugee Protection Act.
+Additionally, you must be willing and able to serve as a Digital Youth Ambassador for a 12-month term.
+Current federal government employees, whether part-time or full-time, are ineligible to serve as Ambassadors.

 What’s in it for you?

-- All-expenses-paid trip to Ottawa for your first meeting, and an event where you’ll network with employers, engage with government stakeholders, and meet with decision-makers to help shape the future of Canada’s youth agenda.
+- All-expenses-paid trip to Ottawa in the spring of 2026 for your first meeting, and an event where you’ll network and meet with your peers, and engage with some of the initiative’s stakeholders to help shape the future of Canada’s youth agenda.

 - A monetary honorarium to recognize your contributions and time during meetings.